vicenteChico/SovTech-Deploy-Version/README.md

 The link to the Netlify deployed site is:(https://warm-gingersnap-386779.netlify.app/)

-To run the project on your local machine first ensure that you have node.js or yarn installed and execute the following instruction in your terminal from the top-most directory of this repository (SovTech-Deploy-Version):
+To run the project on your local machine first ensure that you have node.js or yarn installed and execute the following instruction in your terminal from the top-most directory of this repository (SovTech-Deploy-Version/):

 ```bash
 npm run dev